-The British monarch has played multiple roles as national mother, head of state, constitutional monarch, titular commander in chief of all British forces; an emblem of value on currency and postage stamps, a sitter in countless official portraits, a dignified processional and ceremonial performer; and patron of more than 600 charities, military associations, professional bodies and public service organisations.
+The British monarch played multiple roles as national mother, head of state, constitutional monarch, titular commander in chief of all British forces; an emblem of value on currency and postage stamps, a sitter in countless official portraits, a dignified processional and ceremonial performer; and patron of more than 600 charities, military associations, professional bodies and public service organisations.

-She has been a cultural celebrant attending royal command performances of theatre, film, dance and music—her encounter with Marilyn Monroe, the “Queen of Hollywood”, at a film premiere in 1956 produced one of the great news pictures of her reign—and opening new arts buildings, including the Royal National Theatre, London, in 1976, and the Sainsbury Wing of the National Gallery in 1991.
-She has even figured in many of her subjects’ dreams—as an unexpected guest to tea, and thus as an unwitting symbol of domestic and cultural panic.
+She was a cultural celebrant attending royal command performances of theatre, film, dance and music—her encounter with Marilyn Monroe, the “Queen of Hollywood”, at a film premiere in 1956 produced one of the great news pictures of her reign—and opening new arts buildings, including the Royal National Theatre, London, in 1976, and the Sainsbury Wing of the National Gallery in 1991.
+She even figured in many of her subjects’ dreams—as an unexpected guest to tea, and thus as an unwitting symbol of domestic and cultural panic.

-Her life as Queen has been a performance face-to-face with the public, in person or on television or online, akin to a long-range version of Marina Abramovic’s The Artist is Present (2010)—where Abramovic sat in place for three months, eight hours a day, while a succession of visitors to the Museum of Modern Art, New York, came to sit opposite her. ”It was a complete surprise,” Abramovic said, “this enormous need of humans to have contact”.
-But in the Queen’s case, answering the need of humans to have contact, to engage with her, has lasted not for three months, but for more than 70 years.
+Her life as Queen was a performance face-to-face with the public, in person or on television or online, akin to a long-range version of Marina Abramovic’s The Artist is Present (2010)—where Abramovic sat in place for three months, eight hours a day, while a succession of visitors to the Museum of Modern Art, New York, came to sit opposite her. ”It was a complete surprise,” Abramovic said, “this enormous need of humans to have contact”.
+But in the Queen’s case, answering the need of humans to have contact, to engage with her, lasted not for three months, but for more than 70 years.

 The evolution will be televised